manhtai/manhtai.github.io/content/posts/2018-in-review.md

 draft: false
 ---

-A year has come to an end, and now is the time to throw back.
+A year has come to an end, and now is the time to look back.

 This year I've learned a lot, run a lot and fail some.